stefv/DnsUpdater/README.md

 - requests
 - json

-If a module is missing, it must be installed using the command: _pip3 install <nom_module>_
+If a module is missing, it must be installed using the command: pip3 install <module_name>

 ## Configuration